taijusanagi/shinka-wallet/README.md

 Deployment information is [here](./packages/contracts/network.json)

-Georli and Polygon Mumbai contracts are verified.
+Contracts are verifier in Georli Etherscan

 ### Scroll